Learn More About Your Child's Class

 Grade 7

-Teacher: Mrs. Jennifer Schloat, Homeroom Teacher
+Teacher: Mr. MICHAEL CONLIN, Homeroom Teacher

 Subject Areas

-• Social Studies: Mr. Michael Conlin
+• Social Studies, Religion: Mr. Michael Conlin

-• Math & Science/Health: Ms. Constance Olingino
+• Math & Science/Health: Mr. Randy Theriault

 • World Language: Mrs. Alfonsina Aliberti

-• Literature, ELA, Religion: Mrs. Jennifer Schloat
+• Literature, ELA, History: Mrs. Jennifer Schloat

 Literature and Vocabulary